 To ensure appropriate and effective measures are planned and executed to maximise engagement and exchanges of information between CENTAUR partners and stakeholders.
-A Communication Strategy and Action Plan is also delivered within the D6.1 report, on the 31st May.
-This plan analyses in detail the stakeholder groups identified, including CEMS Users, CSS-SEA Users and other potential beneficiaries.
-Each group will be targeted with specific communication and dissemination activities that best suit their needs and interests.
-Measures to expand the circle of information sharing to other stakeholders such as MEPs, Member States or the public at large will also be planned.
+A Communication Strategy and Action Plan was delivered within the D6.1 report, on the 31 May 2023.
+This plan analysed in detail the stakeholder groups identified, including CEMS Users, CSS-SESA Users and other potential beneficiaries.
+Each group is being targeted with specific communication and dissemination activities that best suit their needs and interests.
+Measures to expand the circle of information sharing to other stakeholders such as MEPs, Member States or the public at large are also planned.

 At this stage, the focus of the communication and dissemination activities is primarily on building the network and engaging stakeholders.
-As the project progresses and tangible results begin to emerge, the focus will shift towards dissemination and communication activities, including additional events, publications, and other measures to share the findings and outcomes of the project with a broader audience.
+As the project progresses and tangible results will soon begin to emerge, the focus will shift towards dissemination activities, including additional publications, participation in events and other measures to share the findings and outcomes of the project with a broader audience.